sebastianbaar/vue-kaiui/docs/Dialog.md

 ## slots

-- `default` TODO: Use this slot to include other UI components.
+- `default` Use this slot to include other UI components.

 ## props